Azure/Ignite2019_IaC_pre-day_docs/Ansible/01-Basics/Guide.md

 5. Name your task appropriately so that you know precisely which step fails if Ansible runs into an issue.
 6. Run your playbook.

-**Note**: the gather_facts module is automatically called by playbooks to gather useful variables about remote hosts that can be used in playbooks.
+> **_NOTE:_** The `gather_facts` module is automatically called by playbooks to gather useful variables about remote hosts that can be used in playbooks.
 You may also get warnings like below.
 This is because you have no inventory.

 ```bash
 pui@Azure:~$ ansible-playbook ./clouddrive/ansible-playbooks/lab1.yml